Chery QQ3: Chery eQ (electric version)

-The Chery eQ, a full-electric minicar based on the new generation QQ, was launched in the Chinese car market in November 2014.
+The Chery eQ is a full-electric minicar based on the new generation QQ, was launched in the Chinese car market in November 2014.
 Pricing starts at (~) after all government incentives for new energy vehicles, making the eQ one of the cheapest electric cars available in country.
 The electric motor delivers 57 hp and 150 nm powered by a lithium-ion battery.
 The eQ has a range of 200 km, and charging takes 8–10 hours for a full charge on 220 V. A total of 542 units were sold in the country in 2014, and cumulative sales totaled 2,671 units through June 2015.

-Third generation (2025)
+Third generation (2026)

-In August 2025 at Chengdu Auto Show, the third-generation Chery QQ3 made its official debut.
-Unlike the previous two generations of the QQ3 which were city cars, the third-generation QQ3 is a subcompact hatchback with a wheelbase exceeding 2,700 mm.
+In August 2025 at Chengdu Auto Show, the third-generation QQ3 made its official debut.
+Unlike the previous two generations of the QQ3 which were city cars, the third-generation QQ3 is a subcompact hatchback with a wheelbase of 2700 mm.
 The vehicle will be built on Chery's T12 battery electric platform and equipped with the Falcon 500 intelligent driving system.
+Presales of the model opened on 10 March 2026, which reached a total of 35,689 units within a week, with the launch date of 30 March.

+Chery says the QQ3's chassis consists of 82% high-strength steel and 16% hot-formed steel.
+It has a multilink rear suspension and a turning radius of 5.2 m.

+The interior features a 15.6-inch 2.5K resolution infotainment display powered by a Snapdragon 8155 SoC, which supports Carplay, HiCar, and ICCOA Carlink.
+It has heated and cooled seats and is available with black or Jungle Green upholstery.
+The rear cargo area, equipped with a power liftgate, is 375 L and expands to 1450 L with the seats folded down, and is supplemented by a 70 L frunk and 35 L of storage space in drawers located underneath the rear seats.

+The QQ3 is equipped with Chery's Falcon 500 ADAS system powered by the Horizon Robotics J6E SoC, capable of semiautonomous driving on highways.

+At the 2026 Chengdu Auto Show, Chery released the QQ3 Modern Edition, a retro-styled variant of the QQ3.
+It features a unique retro lower air intake, retro disc style wheels, white decals including racing stripes, and chrome accents.
+Additionally, the interior features houndstooth patterned seat upholstery with contrasting panels and a velvet headliner.